 Plan accordingly and pack strategically!
 Consider the length of your trip and what activities you will be doing so you don’t overpack or underpack the most important item on your list – contacts.
 After all, you won’t be enjoying your travels if you can’t see anything!

 Schedule a visit to your optometrist with sufficient time before you travel to ensure you have enough time to fill prescriptions and get glasses if needed.
-If you’re travelling with contacts take special care when handling and storing your lenses to by following these simple tips for travelling with contact lenses.
+If you’re traveling with contacts take special care when handling and storing your lenses.

 Travel Tips for Contact Wearers